md-zaman/kubernetes/Notes.md

     o.
 If you want to go to the application in minikube: minikube ssh
-        The:
+        Then:
         curl -L http://172.17.0.5/8000/demo
         - We're are using '-L' because abhishek veeramalla said that the application he has written, it requires a redirect.
         - Here we are trying to access the app.
 The app runs on the port 8000/demo
         - '/demo' is context root of the application

     p.
 If you try the same command after coming out of the k8s cluster, you won't be able to access it.
-This is because a pod be default will have cluster network attached to it.
+This is because a pod by default will have cluster network attached to it.
 But you can have internal as well as external cutomers.

     q.
 To ensure that your application can be accessed by your organisation or the outside world we have services and as discussed we have 3 types of services:
     i.
 ClusterIP